-The molecular weights determined from GPC and simulation are given in Figure 7.
+The molecular weights determined from the GPC and simulation results are given in Figure 7.
 The molecular weights decrease insignificantly for the non-laser treated PLLA with no drug loading, which agrees with Figure 6(a).
 As shown in Figure 7(b), drug loading accelerates degradation rate because of the enlarged free volume by drug small molecules favors water diffusion into the matrix and hydrolysis.
 The model drug, RB, also induces an acid environment and accelerates polymer degradation.
 In addition, polymer degradation is accelerated by the initial burst occurring on the first several days.
-It is observed that 10 and 20% drug loaded PLLA significantly degrades in the first 3 days, Figure 7(d,e), which corresponds to the initial burst period, as will be discussed in Figure 8.
+It is observed that 10 % and 20 % drug loaded PLLA significantly degrades in the first three days, which corresponds to the initial burst period, as will be discussed in Figure 9.
 During the initial burst period, drug on the matrix surface is released, and the space initially occupied by drug molecules becomes vacant.
-The vacant space favors water diffusion and accelerates hydrolysis in the first 3 days.
+The vacant space favors water diffusion and accelerates hydrolysis in the first three days.
 The accelerated hydrolysis generates a structure with higher porosity, and favors subsequent water diffusion and hydrolysis.
-The degradation profiles are captured numerically, in which the molecular weight experiences a rapid initial drop followed by degradation at a slow rate.
+The degradation profiles are captured by numerically, in which the molecular weight experiences a rapid initial drop followed by degradation at a slow rate.
 In the late stage, the simulation curve of molecular weight tends to level off, while the experimental data demonstrate a more significant decrease.
 A possible reason is that, due to significant amount of drug release in the late stage, polymer matrix disintegrates, which is experimentally observed as cleavage and holes on the degraded samples.
-Effects of macroscale morphology changes are not numerically considered.
+Effects of macro-scale morphology changes are not numerically considered.

-It is observed that polymer degradation accelerates with higher drug concentration, and is not a function of chain mobility as revealed in Figure 4.
-Chain mobility, therefore, plays a less important role in determining polymer degradation under the current test conditions.
+It is observed that drug loading accelerates polymer degradation, which is not a function of chain mobility as revealed in Figure 4.
+Chain mobility therefore plays a less important role in determining polymer degradation under the current test conditions.
 Instead, due to the enlarged free volume and the vacant space after drug release, as well as the acid environment induced by drug loading, drug release is a strong function of drug loading concentration.

 Drug Release.
-Drug release is measured by spectrophotometry.
+Drug release is monitored by spectrophotometry.
 The model drug, RB, has a characteristic absorbance peak at 552 nm.
-The peak height is a function of concentration.
-To determine the relationship between the peak height and RB concentration, the RB/PBS solution with different concentrations are prepared and measured by spectrophotometry.
-The absorbance profiles are a function of solution concentration, as given in the Supporting Information Figure S1.
-A linear relationship between absorbance at 552 nm and RB concentration in PBS is described by $A=0.058c{\text{RB}}-0.017$, where A is the RB absorbance at 552 nm and c{RB} is the RB concentration in μ mol/L.
+The absorbance profiles with different solution concentrations are given in Figure 8(a), and the peak height is a function of concentration.
+A linear relationship between absorbance at 552 nm and RB concentration is described by $A=0.058c{RB}-0.017$, where A is the absorbance at 552 nm and c{RB} is the concentration in μ mol/L.